Reaching a Consensus in Predictive Loops

 Standard opinion dynamic models assume that peer influence travels along the edges of a graph and the network structure governs how opinions flow.
-Our next result shows that platforms can add an overlaying structure.
-In doing so it can create new pathways for peer influence, linking people who are not otherwise connected.
+Our next result shows that platforms can add an overlaying structure to the network.
+In doing so, it can create new pathways for peer influence, linking people who are not otherwise connected in the graph.

 We demonstrate how these alternate pathways for peer influence arise under a simple model of prediction with limited information.
-Formally, suppose the platform observes opinions for individuals in a connected subgraph, $\mathcal{G}'=(\mathcal{V}', \mathcal{E}')$, of $\mathcal{G}$.
-To make prediction for unobserved individuals the platform then extrapolated these observations by using the mean opinion of the known individuals as a proxy.
-In other words, the platform follows the predictive policy below:
+Formally, suppose the platform observes opinions for individuals in a connected subgraph of $\mathcal G$, denoted as $\mathcal{G}'=(\mathcal{V}', \mathcal{E}')$.
+To make prediction for unobserved individuals, the platform then extrapolated these observations, as detailed in the predictive policy below:

-This platform algorithm deviates from perfect prediction for unobserved individuals $i\notin\mathcal V'$.
-To determine their predictions it gives equal weight to each observed data point.
-This is a natural choice, if no additional information about individuals is available.
-The following result shows how such a deviation from perfect prediction couples individuals, even if they are not susceptible to peer influence.
+The algorithm deviates from perfect prediction for unobserved individuals $i\notin\mathcal V'$.
+To determine their predictions, it gives equal weight to each observed data point.
+This is a natural choice if no additional information about individuals is available.
+In cases with additional information, these features could be used to adjust the weighting based on similarity among individuals.
+In the following result, we use the uniform weight in the proof for simplicity while it can be easily extended to heterogeneous weights case.
+It shows how such deviations from perfect prediction couple individuals, even if they are not susceptible to peer influence.